skorhone/cacheloader-consistency/README.md

 11. T1: Validate cache state

 Unfortunately currently all providers that do not block, fail the test.
-Passing non-blocking implementation requires cache provider to implement eventual consistency based on timestamps (or counters).
+Passing non-blocking implementation requires cache provider to implement eventual consistency (Based on timestamp or counters).
 Updates during loading should *always* cause loaded data to be discarded from cache.
+However to avoid thundering herd problem, data should be returned to those who requested it before eviction occured.